juan-esteban-berger/cuda_networks/README.md

 # Deep Learning from Scratch in C Accelerated by CUDA
 This repository includes the code for implementing a Deep Neural Network from scratch in C accelerated by CUDA.
 The problem being solved is the training a Neural Network to classifiy handwritten digits from the MNIST dataset.
 A detailed explanation of the underlying linear algebra and calculus behing forward and backward propagation is provided below.

-The dataset used for this project can be found here: https://www.kaggle.com/datasets/oddrationale/mnist-in-csv

 ## Usage

 Please modify the Makefile in order to have the correct flags for your hardware.